AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-allow-listing.md

 team: PM
 ---

-# Adding IP adresses to allow lists
+# Adding IP addresses to allow lists

 The Control Panel allows you to set up new connections to your instances by allow listing IP address ranges.
 By default, an Adobe Campaign Classic instance is not accessible from various IP addresses.
 Therefore, an IP address needs to be allow listed: